helen-tong/airbnb_1/README.md

 - Degrees of Freedom: 281.25
 - p-value: 0.0017

-According to my findings, we can see that the Welch's test statistics is 2.95.
+According to my findings, we can see that the Welch's t-test statistics is 2.95.
 The probability of having this result, or more extreme, given the null hypothesis is true is 0.0017.
 This is statistically signficiant enough for us to reject the null hypothesis.
 Airbnb listings in Inner Sunset are generally more expensive than Outer Sunset.

 ![sunset_curve](images/sunset_curve.png)